GoogleCloudPlatform/emblem/docs/auth-design.md

 # Authentication and Authorization for Emblem

-The Emblem application permits and prohibits operations on giving data based on the user's identity, represented as an email address.
-Unauthenticated users (those who have not logged in to the application) have the ability to view public information, such as current campaigns, but cannot view data linked to a specific user (such as donations), and cannot enter or change any data in the application.
+The Emblem application permits and prohibits operations on data based on the user's identity, represented as an email address.
+Unauthenticated users (those who have not logged in to the application) have the ability to view public information such as current campaigns, but cannot view data linked to a specific user (such as donations), and cannot enter or change any data in the application.